-Paul says today is the day the prophets foretold.

-Not next week - or tomorrow - but today is the day to be saved.
-The peak season for salvation is now!
+Paul says now is the day prophets foretold.
+Not next week, or tomorrow, but today is the day to be saved!

 Keep in mind salvation is a seasonal business.
-Like beach toys, and Christmas ornaments, and Valentine candy, there're only certain times of the year when some products are kept in stock.
+Like beach toys, and Christmas ornaments, and Valentine candy there're only certain times of the year when some products are kept in stock.
 And likewise with salvation.
 Paul says, "now is the day of salvation."

-When time ends and eternity begins, you'll no longer be able to obtain salvation.
-Today though, shelves are stocked.
+When time ends and eternity begins you'll no longer be able to obtain salvation.
+Today though the shelves are stocked.
 Business is brisk.
 God even needs help behind the counter!
 That's why he's recruited you.

-In the grocery store where I used to work, there was a rule...
+In the grocery store where I use to work, there was a rule...
 If customers were stacking up at the check out registers, even if you were on break or at lunch, you went back to work.
 We never made the customer wait.

-This is why today God is calling all His people to the registers!
+This is why today God is calling all His servants to the registers!
 You are an ambassador for Christ.
-We've got customers at the checkout and they need the gospel.
+We've got customers at the checkouts - they need the gospel.